Updated May 13, 2020

 A good idea would be to perform this simple exercise 1-2 times per month to remind you of the areas you need to eliminate and the skills and abilities you should lean into more.

 This exercise allows you to take a more objective look at the things you are good at and begin to build on these.
 It’s all about knowing ourselves and being honest about the stories we tell ourselves when it comes to self-assessment and development.

 The stories we tell ourselves can boost or destroy our confidence.
 I’ve learned working with my clients that the more honest and objective people are about their strengths and limitations, the more confident and empowered they feel.

 Taking an objective view of yourself ultimately eliminates the false narratives and overblown stories we tell ourselves about our lack of ability as leaders.
 When these are exposed (even if there is some truth), the experience is always liberating for my clients.
 And it has been for me as well.

-If you want to dive deeper into this concept, I have several tools you can use for self-assessment.
-All of which gives you an objective way to self-assess.
+If you want to dive deeper into this concept, I have several tools you can use for self-assessment, all of which gives you an objective way to self-assess.

-Take one or take all, self-assessment is your first step to a boost in confidence!
+Let’s start with a DISC self-assessment is your first step to a boost in confidence!